sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

   generating wealth.
 Distinct in that they are not generating wealth from the software directly.
-* *Software Businesses*: entities that sell a build of the software, and provides support for its use.
+* *Software Businesses*: entities that sell a build of the software, and provide support for its use.
 * *As-A-Service Businesses*: distinct from software businesses, in that they provide the software as a service, over a network.
-* *Managed Service Businesses*: similar to an As-A-Service Business, but provides the software as a service at the location of the consumers choice.
+* *Managed Service Businesses*: similar to As-A-Service Businesses, but provide the software as a service at a location of the consumer's choice.
-  Manages the lifecycle of the software on behalf of the consumer.
+  Manage the lifecycle of the software on behalf of the consumer.
-* *Consulting Businesses*: sells implementation and strategic consulting around the software.
+* *Consulting Businesses*: sell implementation and strategic consulting around the software.
 * *Venture Capitalists*: people that provide funding of businesses, in return for a stake in the business.
 Have the express desire that the business grows